SCHacks/next-starter-example/README.md

-# Next.js starter example project
+# Next.js starter

-This project is the example for the [Next.js workshop](https://nextjs.org) on Hack Club.
+This project is a starter for using [Next.js](https://nextjs.org) for use at State College Area High School.

 MIT License